MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Architecture

 \subsection{Expression Generator}

 The Expression Generator uses an autoregressive RNN to predict note expression controls from note sequence (Appendix~\ref{expression-generator-appendix}).
 A single-layer bidirectional GRU extracts context information from input, and a two-layer autoregressive GRU generates note expression.
-The Expression Generator is trained by mean square error (MSE) loss between ground-truth note expression and teacher-forced prediction (Figure~\ref{recon-diagram-table} right).
-At inference time, the output note expression is generated autoregressively and deterministically.
+The Expression Generator is trained by mean square error (MSE) loss between ground-truth note expression and teacher-forced prediction (Figure~\ref{recon-diagram-table}, right).
 The note sequence used to train the Expression Generator can either be extracted or comes from human labels.
 To show the full potential of MIDI-DDSP, we use the ground-truth note boundary label from dataset in all experiments for best accuracy.
-However, note transcription models can be used to provide the note labels.
+However, in future work note transcription models can be used to provide the note labels.